mwiseca/C-strings/README.md

 One uses __fpurge(stdin); the other fflush(stdin); They are in C files.

 **To Use:**
-To use the python file python must be installed.
+To use the Python file Python must be installed.
 The C file must be compiled before use.
 To use select a option from choices.
 If b is selected and Hello world. is typed, printf("Hello world.\n"); will be displayed on the screen.